SheCodesAustralia/workshopcontent/content/django/05_django_admin/_index.md

 (myvenv) ~/bakery_site$ python manage.py createsuperuser
 ```

-When prompted, type your username (lowercase, no spaces), email address, and password. **Don't worry that you can't see the password you're typing in – that's how it's supposed to be.** Type it in and press `enter` to continue.
+When prompted, type your username (lowercase, no spaces), email address, and password. **Don't worry that you can't see the password you're typing in – that's how its supposed to be, for security.** Type it in and press `enter` to continue.
 The output should look like this (where the username and email should be your own ones):

 ```
-Username: ola
+Username: flourpower
-Email address: ola@example.com
+Email address: hello@flourpower.com
 Password:
 Password (again):
 Superuser created successfully.